intel/libipt/doc/man/pt_blk_next.3.md

      */
     uint32_t speculative:1;

-    /** - speculative execution was aborted after this block. */ uint32_t aborted:1;

-    /** - speculative execution was committed after this block. */ uint32_t committed:1;

-    /** - tracing was disabled after this block. */
-    uint32_t disabled:1;

-    /** - tracing was enabled at this block. */
-    uint32_t enabled:1;

-    /** - tracing was resumed at this block.
-     *
-     *    In addition to tracing being enabled, it continues from the IP
-     *    at which tracing had been disabled before.
-     *
-     *    If tracing was disabled at a call instruction, we assume that
-     *    tracing will be re-enabled after returning from the call at the
-     *    instruction following the call instruction.
-     */
-    uint32_t resumed:1;

-    /** - normal execution flow was interrupted after this block. */ uint32_t interrupted:1;

-    /** - tracing resumed at this block after an overflow. */ uint32_t resynced:1;

-    /** - tracing was stopped after this block. */
-    uint32_t stopped:1;

     /** - the last instruction in this block is truncated.
      *
      *    It starts in this block's section but continues in one or more